DCgov/smart-city/_pages/what.md

 <img src="assets/img/circle.jpg" alt="Smart City proof of concept projects involve twelve areas organized into three groups.
 Planning and management: public safety, governemt and agency administration, city planning and operations, and building management.
 Infrastructure: energy and environment, water, and transportation.
 Citizen focused: education healthcare, and social programs." />

 The [featured projects](featured.html) show examples of Smart City projects in progress across various parts of the District and led by various District agencies.

-While the District is working on a collective and collaborative definition of what a Smart DC should be, characteristics of a Smart City include the following elements:

-* Led or Sponsored by a District agency
-* Real-time data collection through network of sensors
-* Heat map or dashboard visualizing datasets